devsacti/ITservice/README.md

 button sends url that requires the infomations user want to see

 3. Update
-button sends url that requires change the data of webapp, generally based on sub part of url
+button sends url that requires change the data of DB, generally based on sub part of url

 4. Delete
-button sends url that requires remove the data of webapp, generally based on sub part of url
+button sends url that requires remove the data of DB, generally based on sub part of url

 ### Story of CRUD
 click the 'sign in' button of site,and do something(Create)